Do you believe that your dogs really love their crates? Do you think that crate training is in the best interest of

 GRR, I just don’t buy it!
 Essentially, you’re locking up your dog whenever you don’t want him to pee on the carpet or destroy the house.
 Locking up your dog is NOT an effective way to stop behavioral issues.

 As dogs learn best through positive reinforcement, crates are NOT necessary for any type of dog behavioral training.
 There are indisputably more humane and effective ways to train your dog.
 Your dog will be so much happier and healthier too.
 Crate training is less about teaching your dog the house rules, but it’s more about how you can CONTROL him at your will, which may set up an unhealthy superior-inferior relationship that often sparks animal abuse.

 Do dogs really love their crates?
 Sure, dogs can love their crates – as long as they’re free to walk in and out as they please.
 If dogs could talk, I can guarantee you that they do not wish to be locked up by someone else.
 PERIOD.
 Again, I’m not against the use of crates but I do not support caging or crating your dog.
-Always keep the door WIDE OPEN!
+Always keep the door WIDE OPEN or simply dog-proof a room or area!
+And, make sure you leave a pee pad or artificial lawn for easy elimination.
 Your dog is your best friend and valued family member who will do anything to make you happy.
 Thus, why not treat them with the love, compassion, and freedom they deserve?

 Are you crating your dog for your dog’s sake or YOUR own convenience?